 - Review current programs provided by the Township, Board of Education and private programs or schools and make recommendations on ways to better coordinate, change, expand or create new programs to address the needs of all our youth.

 - Make recommendations to the Township Council for programs and services not currently in existence to address the needs of all of our youth

 To contact the Teaneck Youth Advisory Board, send email to firstname.lastname@example.org .

-Below is a list of our current Statutory and Advisory Boards and Commissions:
+Below is a list of our past & present Statutory and Advisory Boards and Commissions:

 - AMERICANS WITH DISABILITIES ACT ADA COMMITTEE ON SELF EVALUATION & GRIEVANCE

 - ADVISORY BOARD ON AFFIRMATIVE ACTION

 - ADVISORY BOARD ON CABLE TV FRANCHISE RENEWAL